swaxi/GEOL-QMAPS/README.md

 * Add centroids of polygon and line features when creating virtual stop layers
 * Generate default symbols when adding new values to dictionaries if appropriate
 * Enable import of legacy lithology polygons

-*Stereonet Plugin:*
-* Enable kinematics plotting on poles to planes when lineation and kinematics indicators are provided

 *QField:*
 * Develop a QField plugin that provides a user-friendly, tree-based interface for selecting the type of new data to capture in the field.This tool should allow users to quickly choose the appropriate data from a hierarchical menu (i.e., selection of the STOPS-SAMPLING-OBSERVATIONS-PHOTOGRAPHS..., STRUCTURES or LITHOLOGIES category and then selection of the right layer), automatically activate the corresponding layer, and open the associated field form, bypassing the need to manually navigate through grouped layer tabs